jvintorres/Data_Visualization_Project/README.md

 Campylobacteriosis is a enteric infection of public health interest (e.g. food-borne illness prevention).
 This project focuses on:

 - Visualizing incidence rates and confidence intervals across grouped California counties.
-- Highlighting trends and disparities in Campylobacter incidence over time.
+- Highlighting trends and disparities in Campylobacter incidence over time with heatmaps.
 - Exploring the impact of population size and county characteristics on disease rates.

 ---